User Guide

 Basic Download

-from phidown.downloader import pull_down
+from phidown.s5cmd_utils import download as pull_down

-# Download a single product
+# Download a single product using S3 path

 Batch Download